BurntCaramel/Guides/content/README.md

 # Guides and tools for building the modern web

-- Guides on key technologies 📌
+- Guides on key technologies 🛠
 - Recommendations on workflows 💁🏾‍
 - Open source building blocks 🎁

 ## Who is this for?

-While some content is for ‘coders’, this is more largely aimed at designers, project managers, and anyone involved in a digital project.
+This is aimed at people working on web apps and sites.
+While many techniques might require coding, we often discuss at the conceptual level so managers and designers can know more about making for the web.

-## What technologies and subjects will be covered?
+## What subjects and technologies will be covered?

 - HTML and accessibility
 - CSS and styling